How to Tackle Disruption with Design

 Taking a design-based approach improves financial performance

 Various reports in recent years have concluded that there is a strong correlation between the use of a design approach and financial performance.

 Most people think of the look and feel when they hear the word 'Design'.
 It is most often instinctively associated with whether something is aesthetically pleasing.
 For those familiar with the work of firms like IDEO and the field of UX, design involves far more than beautiful packaging or attractive appearances.

 It's not just what it looks like and feels like.
 Design is how it works.- STEVE JOBS

 Design is at its essence, understanding user needs and creating solutions to meet those needs.
-It involves obtaining insights and ideas from people across multiple disciplines and diverse backgrounds and emphasises the iterative use of low resource prototyping and testing with users in other to increase the chances of a solution that users would adopt.
+It involves obtaining insights and ideas from people across multiple disciplines and diverse backgrounds and emphasises the iterative use of low resource prototyping and testing with users in order to increase the chances of a solution that users would adopt.